jamarino/IntervalTree/README.md

 1. Model tree nodes as value types (`struct`) rather than objects (`class`)

     Objects suffer memory overhead in the form of type and method information.
-Since `struct`s cannot reference themselves an index (`int`) is used to reference other nodes.
+Since `struct`s cannot reference their own type (to form a tree) an index (`int`) is used to reference other nodes by index.

 1. Store nodes and intervals in indexable arrays, use indexes rather than references as pointers